Tony Elliott (American football coach): Virginia

-On December 10, 2021, Elliott was named the 41st head coach at the University of Virginia, replacing Bronco Mendenhall.
+In December 2021, Elliott was named the 41st head coach at the University of Virginia, replacing Bronco Mendenhall.

 Elliott set to work by hiring John Rudzinski from the United States Air Force Academy as his defensive coordinator, and Desmond Kitchings from the Atlanta Falcons as his offensive coordinator.
 Rudzinski's 2020 defense had ranked in the top 5 nationally for scoring defense and his 2021 defense had ranked in the national top 5 for total defense.
 Kitchings had previously been co-offensive coordinator at both NC State and Vanderbilt before most recently being a running backs coach in the NFL.

+Elliott led the Virginia program to its first 11-win season in school history after defeating Missouri of the SEC in the 2025 Gator Bowl, 13–7, with the Rudzinski defense shutting the Tigers out for the final 56 minutes of the game.
+Elliott has improved UVA's conference record in each of his first four years at the school, winning 1, 2, 3, and seven ACC games respectively in those years.
+His 2025 UVA team finished first in conference play at 7–1 in a rejuvenated ACC that went 9–4 in its bowl games.
+Elliott was named ACC Coach of the Year and a finalist for Paul "Bear" Bryant Coach of the Year by the American Heart Association.

 Personal life

 Elliott graduated with a bachelor's degree in industrial engineering from Clemson University in 2002 with a team-high 3.55 GPA.
 Upon graduation, he worked as an engineer for Michelin North America for two years.
 He is married to the former Tamika Whitner of Spartanburg, South Carolina.